Vinegar Weed Killer Recipe-just the facts

 - This spray works on the plant leaves and cell tissues and doesn’t affect weed seeds.

 - As with all weed killers, you only want to spray directly onto the leaves of the weed, vine, or plant.
 Adding too much salt to your soil isn’t a good thing.
-I am very mindful of not wide broadcasting my vinegar weed spray but instead targeting the specific weeds.
+I am very mindful of not widely broadcasting my vinegar weed spray but instead targeting the specific weed leaves.
 Using this approach, I have not had any problem growing welcomed plants where I am also using this spray to kill the weeds.

 Plain old household vinegar is not strong enough.
 Household vinegar is typically 5% acetic acid, which might kill a very young or tender weed, but not a serious or tenacious weed or vine.
 We need to bring the big guns in terms of acetic acid strength to this fight; which means a minimum of 30% or up to 45% acetic acid.
 I’m a go big or go home girl, so I have been using the 45% vinegar as it is the same price as the 30%.